-Unless you are in a situation where the risk of COVID-19 transmission is very high, your risk assessment should reflect the fact that the role of PPE in providing additional protection is extremely limited.
+- In line with new Government legislation, from 24 September 2020 it will be compulsory for retail (and leisure and hospitality) staff to wear a face covering in areas that are open to the public and where they come or are likely to come within close contact of a member of the public.
+Businesses are also subject to legal obligations to protect their staff under existing legislation.
+This includes taking appropriate steps to provide a safe working environment, which may include providing face coverings where appropriate, alongside other mitigation such as Perspex screens to separate workers from the public.
+For other indoor settings, including collection/delivery of customer vehicles, employers should assess the use of face coverings and other appropriate mitigations they have put in place and whether reasonable exemptions apply.
 However, if your risk assessment does show that PPE is required, then you must provide this PPE free of charge to workers who need it.
 Any PPE provided must fit properly.

-- ii.
 Consider what, if any, appropriate PPE and materials to be made available to all colleagues and/or customers as required.
 From 24 July, in England it is a requirement for all customers to wear a face cover when in a shop, branch, store or similar environment.
 Employees are not required to wear a face cover.
 There are also exemptions for children under the age of 11 and those with a medical condition preventing them from wearing a face cover.
-Check guidance for the Nations, which may differ. - iii.
-Customers and colleagues to be provided with, and advised of appropriate use, of equipment and sanitisation products when undertaking a delivery or collection. - iv.
-Provision of appropriate PPE to staff if social distancing measures cannot be maintained. - v.
-Consider utilisation of clear glass/Perspex screens between colleagues if appropriate (NB if social distancing measures cannot be maintained). - vi.
-Consider temperature checks for employees prior to the start of work. - vii.
+Check guidance for the Nations, which may differ Customers and colleagues to be provided with, and advised of appropriate use, of equipment and sanitisation products when undertaking a delivery or collection. - ii.
+Provision of appropriate PPE to staff if social distancing measures cannot be maintained. - iii.
+Consider utilisation of clear glass/Perspex screens between colleagues if appropriate (NB if social distancing measures cannot be maintained). - iv.
+Consider temperature checks for employees prior to the start of work. - v.
 Disposable covers in workshops.